 The fund's short book then helped staunch the bleeding.

-But it was an opportunistic fourth-quarter rally that propelled the fund's fortunes to No. 6, up from its 20th place in last year's survey.
+But it was an opportunistic

+outside-the-box move into UK inflation-indexed government bonds along with a fourth-quarter rally that propelled the fund's fortunes to No. 6, up from its 20th place in last year's survey.

 Brook started 2023 up 2.5% in the first quarter.
 But another externality hit the fund.